 - Capsule, Delayed Release

-Dimethyl fumarate is used to treat the relapsing forms of multiple sclerosis (MS).
+Dimethyl fumarate is used to treat the relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.
 This medicine will not cure MS, but it may slow some disabling effects and decrease the number of relapses of the disease.

 This medicine is available only with your doctor's prescription.